PoorHttp/PoorWSGI/doc/documentation.rst

 Sessions
 ~~~~~~~~
 Like mod_python, PoorSession is the session class of PoorWSGI.
 It's a
 self-contained cookie with a data dictionary.
-Data are sent to the client
+Data are stored in the cookie
-in a hidden, bzip2-compressed, base64-encoded format.
-PoorSession needs a ``secret_key``,
+in an **encrypted and authenticated** format.
+PoorSession needs a
-which can be set by the ``poor_SecretKey`` environment variable to the
+``secret_key``, which can be set via the ``poor_SecretKey`` environment
-Application.secret_key property.
+variable or the ``Application.secret_key`` property.

+**Security model** (XOR + substitution variant, no external dependencies):

+* **Integrity** — The cookie is signed with HMAC-SHA256.
+Any modification
+  by the client is detected and the cookie is rejected.
+An attacker cannot
+  forge a valid cookie without knowing the secret key.

+* **Confidentiality** — The data are protected by a XOR stream cipher with a
+  1024-byte keystream (derived via ``shake_256``) combined with a
+  byte-substitution step.
+This is a custom construction, **not AES**.
+  A passive attacker who can collect a large number of cookies from different
+  users (roughly 512 or more) may be able to reconstruct the keystream via
+  a known-plaintext attack (JSON data always starts with ``{"``), and
+  subsequently read the contents of other cookies. **Do not store highly
+  sensitive data** (passwords, private keys, …) in the cookie.
+Store only
+  session identifiers, user IDs, or non-critical flags.

+* **Upgrade notice** — Updating PoorWSGI to a version that changes the
+  encryption scheme (e.g. changes ``KEYSTREAM_SIZE``, switches from SHA-3
+  to shake, or adds HMAC) will **invalidate all existing cookies**.
+Users
+  will be logged out after a server restart / upgrade.
+This is expected
+  behaviour.

+* **Cookie format**: ``base64(ciphertext).base64(hmac-sha256)``

+The ``KEYSTREAM_SIZE`` constant in ``poorwsgi.session`` controls the keystream
+length (default ``1024``).
+Increasing it makes known-plaintext attacks harder
+at the cost of slightly larger memory usage per session instance.
+Changing it
+invalidates all existing cookies.

 .. code:: python